Business Risks

 Risk Scenarios

-The “Operations & Product” Risk Category encompasses Research & Development, Manufacturing & Repair, End-to-End Supply Chain, Sales, Marketing & Service, Quality, Physical Assets, and People & HR.
+The “Operations & Product” Risk Category includes Manufacturing & Repair, End-to-End Supply Chain, Research & Development, Sales, Marketing & Service, Quality, Physical Assets, as well as People & HR.
+Risks relate to operational continuity, supplier dependencies, and the transformation of products and operating models.

-• Continuation of activities on FDA warning letter remediation activities, which required significant resource allocation across Manufacturing, Quality, Supply Chain Management, and R&D functions.
+• Continuation of remediation activities associated with the FDA warning letters may require significant resource allocation, process enhancements and system improvements across Manufacturing, Quality, Supply Chain Management, and R&D functions.

 Risk Treatment

-Connection with company strategy and policies Patient Safety and Sustainability, Productivity
+Connection with company strategy and policies: Innovation driven growth, Simplicity, and Accountability

 Risk Category “Financial”